The OCHPAB advises and assists with preservation projects throughout the county. Learn more about a few of the ongoing projects we are working on.

 Rehabilitation of the Historic Masonic Lodge Building in La Junta

-The Masonic Lodge is the largest and most significant building in La Junta’s downtown and housed the Euclid Lodge of the fraternal order of Masons for over 80 years.
+The Masonic Lodge is the largest and most significant building in La Junta’s downtown and housed the Euclid Lodge of the Fraternal Order of Masons for over 80 years.
 Constructed for $65,000 the building was dedicated on March 23, 1926.
 The building is an exceptional example of the Neo-Classical style, and the interior is largely unaltered.

 It was sold by the Masons in 2005 to a private owner who continued to commercially rent the first-floor spaces.
-The District Attorney (DA) for the 16th Judicial District offices moved into the second floor in 2010.
+The District Attorney for the 16th Judicial District office moved into the second floor in 2010.
 The DA’s need for additional space combined with the owner’s need to sell provided Otero, Bent, and Crowley Counties the opportunity to purchase the building.

 The Preservation Board researched and nominated the Masonic Lodge to the County Historic Register under Criteria A for its association with the social history of the Masonic Order; Criteria C for its outstanding architectural prominence representing the Neo-Classical Style; and Criteria D for its geographic importance to Otero County and the City of La Junta.
 This first step opened the door for grants and the use of Colorado’s Historic Preservation Tax Credit for the rehabilitation of the building.

 In late 2019 the Commissioners for the counties of Otero, Bent, and Crowley received a History Colorado-State Historical Fund grant to have a Historic Structure Assessment (HSA) of the building conducted by preservation architects from Form+Works Design Group.
 This HSA identified needed rehabilitation work, priorities, and phasing options.
-The roof and drainage systems were identified as the first priority for rehabilitation.
+The roof and drainage systems were identified as the priority for rehabilitation.

 The Commissioners have partnered with Otero Partner’s Inc. which serves as the applicant for grants and preservation tax credits.
 OPI is a 501(c)3 established to encourage economic diversification, job creation, and business opportunities in Otero County and Las Animas Counties.
 Otero County’s six municipalities, Otero County, and Las Animas County make up OPI’s membership.
 OPI received State Historical Fund grants for roof rehabilitation and planning documents.

 Colorado’s Historic Preservation Tax Credit is being utilized to leverage other funds for the rehabilitation of the building.
-The Part 1 Colorado Preservation Tax Credit application to the State of Colorado has been submitted, approved, and tax credits reserved.
+The Part 1 Colorado Preservation Tax Credit application to the State of Colorado has been submitted and approved, and tax credits reserved.
 Once Phase I work is completed, the final paperwork will be submitted.
 OPI already has a contract for the sale of the tax credits, and the funds received will be used as a cash match for future phases of rehabilitation.
 This is a perfect example of how the counties are leveraging funds to provide improved services to residents and encourage economic development.

 If you have historic photographs or information on the Masonic Lodge Building, or events held there, please email the OCHPAB at email@example.com